zkutalik/ssimp_software/doc/manual.md

 ### Multiprocessing
 [//]: -------
-Note that multiprocessing mode is not implemented, hence to speed up computation we recommend splitting up the job to smaller chromosomal chunks using the option `--impute.range`:
+Multiprocessing mode is not implemented, hence to speed up computation we recommend splitting up the job to smaller chromosomal chunks using the option `--impute.range` for smaller chunks or even chromosomes:

 `ssimp --gwas gwas/small.random.txt --ref ref/small.vcf.sample.vcf.gz --out output.txt --impute.range 22:18000000-22:18100075`

-#### Compute chunks
-These ranges can be computed automatically, by giving your main arguments [`args1`], the number of chunks [`args2`] and the name of the shell script returned [`args3`].

-`./ssimp_chunks.sh "args1" args2 args3`

-For example, run this in your terminal:
-`./ssimp_chunks.sh "bin/ssimp --gwas gwas/GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt.gz --ref ref/sub1KG-tiny/chr22.vcf.gz --out output.txt" 100 run_ssimp_array.sh`

-Note, that you still need to integrate the shell script content into your scheduler (slurm, bsub, qsub, ...).
+There is an untested bash script called [ssimp.sh`](ssimp.sh) that computes chunks with an R script.

 ### Note